LearnOnDemandSystems/docs/help-center/end-user-student-faqs/lab-access/access-labs-for-class-without-code.md

-# How do I access my labs for a class?
+# How do I access my labs for a class without a code?

 To access your labs for a class,
 1. Go to the **URL** provided by your organization or [https://lms.learnondemand.net](https://lms.learnondemand.net).